saros-project/saros/docs/documentation/faq.md

 ### Is Saros language dependent or which languages does Saros support?

 No, Saros is not language-dependent as it works on a character-level.
-For a list of programming language plugins explicitly tested see:
-[compatible plugins](compatibility.md).
-If your favorite plugin is not supported, please let us know.

 ------------------------------------------------------------------------